mikechuck/spaced-out/README.md

 Spec can be found in this google doc for gameplay details and milestones! https://docs.google.com/document/d/1dIwZSzUxYuZpMgQN3iF9U2_fRzLLXUwoDv4JJpzWStA/edit?usp=sharing

-:warning: This is very much a work in progress, and am in the process of cleaning up much of the leftover and unused code :warning:
+:warning: This is a work in progress, and am in the process of cleaning up much of the leftover and unused code :warning: